The interface elements, tire well, bead seat, spoke bed and brake tracks.

 We refer to the area where the spoke nipple passes through the rim as the spoke bed (shown in RED).
 Over the last decades, we have found a few nice methods of lowering stress concentrations in the spoke bed while maintaining a light weight profile.
 Even with these improvements, we would normally prefer not to make spoke beds <1.85mm thick, and even at this thickness we must always consider if we have single pitch spoke placement in the rim or grouped spokes, paired spokes etc. These things all have a large effect on localized stress at spoke holes.

 Last but not least the geometry of the spoke bed had a significant impact on wheel stiffness.
 When a nipple can rock back and forth due to two point contact, the support offered by the spoke is limited.
 Each spoke nipple can act like a hinge.
 This is because a simple concave form to the spoke bed when rolled into a hoop form to make a rim becomes a messy “hyperbolic paraboloid”.
 This in a form most commonly seen as a pringle’s potato crisp.
 This form can not offer a firm foundation for a tapered cylinder that is a spoke nipple head, even the Polyax form does little to fix a hyperbolic paraboloid spoke bed.
 As can be seen in image below, left and right of nipple is in contact while fore and aft are gaps, this is the two point contact we speak of.
+We’ve created an elegant solution for this that eliminates the need for spoke washers, and eyelets as structural reinforcements.

 Minimum profile thicknesses